GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 or localhost.
 The Private Network Access specification also classifies requests from *private* websites to localhost as problematic.
 Chrome will eventually deprecate these too.
-This presents a slightly different set of challenges however, as many private websites do not have domain names, complicating the use of Deprecation Trial tokens.
+This presents a slightly different set of challenges however, as many private websites do not have domain names, complicating the use of deprecation trial tokens.

 ### CORS preflight requests